 Step 1: Test for a Sealer

 Drop some water on the countertop and observe whether or not it soaks in.
 Then, repeat the test with nail polish remover.
-If the solvents bead up, your work is done, and no sealing is required.
+If the liquids bead up, your work is done, and no sealing is required.
 You don't want to apply more sealer to stone surfaces that are already sealed because instead of soaking in, the sealer will harden on the surface and create a layer that will turn dull.
-If the solvents soak into the stone, proceed with the sealing process.
+If the liquids soak into the stone, proceed with the sealing process.

 Step 2: Clean the Countertop